pysat/pysat/docs/tutorial/tutorial_basics.rst

 ^^^^^^^^

 Let's download some data.
-To get DMSP data specifically all we have to do is invoke the ``.download()`` method attached to the DMSP object.
-If the username and password have't been provided to the instrument already, be sure to include them here.
+To get DMSP data specifically all we have to do is invoke the :py:meth:`download` method attached to the DMSP :py:class:`Instrument` object.
+If the username and password have't been provided to the :py:class:`Instrument` already, be sure to include them here.

 .. code:: python